pouyabagheri/portfolio/README.md

 1. one image will end with word cover
 2. other images will end with number which will indicate order to show
-3. in mobile screen, text before images or text above and below images
-4. Gallery - no borders and transparent background/light gray
+3. in mobile screen, text before images or text above and below images Done - 4.
+Gallery - no borders and transparent background/light gray

-change menu order to  - Posts/About/Contact
+Done - change menu order to  - Posts/About/Contact